cirosantilli/git-tutorial/index.md

 Meaning:

-- before, line 3 was "before", line for "after".
+- before, line 3 was `before`, line for `after`.

-    there were 2 lines total in what we see
+    There were 2 lines total in what we see.

-- after, "error" was added after "before", becoming line 4
+- after, `error` was added after `before`, becoming line 4

-    there will be 3 lines total in what we see
+    There will be 3 lines total in what we see.

-    '+' indicates that a line was added.
+    `+` indicates that a line was added.

-    not surprisingly, if we remove something, a '-' will show instead
+    Not surprisingly, if we remove something, a `-` will show instead

-On a single file:

-    git diff $C1 $C2 $F

-View staged differences (git added) and `HEAD`:

-    git diff --cached

-View unstaged modifications, that is, the diff between working tree and index (changes will disappear after `git add`):

-    git diff

 After a `git merge`, `git diff` shows a special mode that shows diffs to both parents: